 Tenants will find comfort in the fact that the park has an office dedicated to working with employees to deliver tailored transportation options, and will most likely be surprised by the generous offerings.

 In addition to the handsome commuter benefits, workers have their fill of year round event and dining options.
 Thursday farmer's markets, frequent visits from food trucks, discounts on local businesses and an annual Holi Festival to name a few.

-When organizations demand large meeting spaces, the Roundhouse Market & Conference Center answers with a 300 person auditorium, lecture halls, dining options and outdoor space that fronts the smooth waters of 2600's lake, interrupted only by the property's occasional Duffy boat rides.
+When organizations demand large meeting spaces, the Roundhouse Market & Conference Center answers with a 300 person auditorium, lecture halls, dining options and outdoor space that fronts the waters of 2600's lake, interrupted only by the property's occasional Duffy boat rides.

-Add to this fitness facilities, bike lockers and 24/7 security and it's easy to see why the park continues to receive praise and attract top talent.
+Throw in fitness facilities, bike lockers and 24/7 security and it's easy to see why the park continues to receive praise and attract top talent.

 Bishop Ranch has earned a reputation for its approach to sustainability.
 The property is largely LEED certified and every effort, from transit concerns to watering the plants, is diligently carried out with respect to the environment

 Companies frequently cite the development's low environmental impact as a value aligned with their own.
 In pursuit of this goal, Bishop Ranch often exceeds minimum LEED requirements.
 Evidence of this exercised caution can be seen in the hub of the campus, 2600 Bishop Ranch, which is the largest LEED certified building in California.

 The Mehran family and the Sunset Development team have realized their vision of developing a world-class suburban office park and in doing so, have attracted an impressive workforce.
 Their early and steadfast commitment to the 680 corridor is invaluable and we expect Bishop Ranch will continue to be an asset for companies of all sizes for many years.
 To browse the park's available space you can check out their lease options here.